 China and India, both developing countries with a large population and high economic growth would be the biggest drivers behind the increase.
 Both of these two countries will also account for nearly half of all university graduates by the same year.

-9. The student loan debt reached a record $1.56 trillion this year.
+9. Statistics on college debt show that it reached a record $1.56 trillion this year.

 Student loans today represent the second-highest consumer debt category — behind only mortgage debt.